Ibuprofen: Skin

 Along with other NSAIDs, ibuprofen has been associated with the onset of bullous pemphigoid or pemphigoid-like blistering.
 As with other NSAIDs, ibuprofen has been reported to be a photosensitizing agent, but it is considered a weak photosensitizing agent compared to other members of the 2-arylpropionic acid class.
 Like other NSAIDs, ibuprofen is an extremely rare cause of the autoimmune diseases Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis.

 Pregnancy

-The National Health Service recommends against the use of ibuprofen for more than 3 days in pregnancy as it can affect the fetus' kidneys and circulatory system.
+The National Health Service recommends against the use of ibuprofen for more than 3 days in pregnancy as it can affect the fetus's kidneys and circulatory system.
 Paracetamol is considered a safer alternative.

 A 2012 Canadian study of pregnant women suggested that those taking any type or amount of NSAIDs (including ibuprofen, diclofenac, and naproxen) were 2.4 times more likely to miscarry than those not taking the medications.
 However, a 2014 Israeli study found no increased risk of miscarriage in the group of mothers using NSAIDs and noted that two previous studies, including the 2012 Canadian study, "did not adjust for important known risk factors" which may have exposed those results to residual confounding.